lriuui0x0/SCED_Localization/README.md

 - `--se-executable`

     This is the path to the Strange Eons command line program.
 The default Windows installation gives the path `C:\Program Files\StrangeEons\bin\eons.exe`.

+- `--se-preferences`

+    This is the path to the Strange Eons preference file, which controls settings like font family, size and offset.
+The default Windows installation gives the path `C:\Users\lriuui0x0\AppData\Roaming\StrangeEons3\preferences`.

 - `--filter`